thoughtbot/dns/book/chapters/tools/ping.md

 ...
 ```

 We can mostly ignore the details of the response as they're not particularly important to us.
 If we run `ping` for an extended period of time, the statistics at the bottom have useful information.
-Included are percentage of packets lost, and combined times that each request took.
+Included are percentage of packets lost and combined times that each request took.

-But mostly what we're looking for either a successful response:
+But mostly what we're looking for is either a successful response:

 ```
 64 bytes from 104.131.191.2: icmp_seq=0 ttl=55 time=15.031 ms